When will I get the results of my cervical screening?

 What do my cervical screening results mean?

 HPV primary screening results

 - No HPV found - means you don't have high risk HPV.
-So you will be invited back for cervical screening in 3 or 5 years time depending on your age.
+So you will be invited back for cervical screening in 3 or 5 years time depending on your age and where you live.

 - HPV found with no cell changes - means you have high-risk HPV, but you do not have changes to your cervical cells.
-So you will be invited for cervical screening in 1 years time to check that the HPV has gone.
+So you will be invited for cervical screening sooner to check that the HPV has gone.
 This usually after a year.

 - HPV found with cell changes - means you have high risk HPV and cervical cell changes.
 These changes are also called dyskaryosis.
 You will be invited to go for a colposcopy and further tests.

 Problems with the result

 You might be told that you need a repeat test because yours couldn't be read properly.
 This is sometimes called having an inadequate sample.
-This could be because:
+This could be because the sample: